 The three state parks in Charlotte County are the Charlotte Harbor Preserve State Park, Don Pedro Island State Park, and the Stump Pass Beach State Park.
 We also have access to two more: Cayo Costa State Park, which is reachable only by boat, and Gasparilla Island State Park, on the southern-most point of Boca Grande.
 Type "state" in the search bar on our Nature and Parks page for more on these natural wonders.

 There are also seven sections of the Great Florida Birding Trail—a network of more than 500 premier wildlife viewing sites throughout the State of Florida—in our area.
 You may see bald eagles and migrating waterfowl at The Cedar Point Environmental Park during the winter months, and at the Tippecanoe Environmental Park in Port Charlotte, you'll see a vast array of native wildlife.
 If you're lucky, you may catch a glimpse of the Florida Scrub-Jay, an endangered species that is the only bird unique to Florida.
-Check out our Where to Go Birding page for an overview of all the recommended birding locations in our area.

 If you’re looking for a one-stop shop for hiking, biking, scenic driving, birding and wildlife viewing, camping, fishing, hunting, and horseback riding (BYOH), the Fred C. Babcock/Cecil M. Webb Wildlife Management Area may be your dream destination.

 Off the Beaten